 We receive many inquiries and frequently asked questions regarding the cost of treatment and whether or not it’s free.
 MARR is a private, non-profit drug and alcohol rehab center that accepts donations; however, there is a fee for our specialized addiction treatment.
 In an effort to make addiction treatment more affordable, we offer scholarships and an installment plan.

 MARR is a minimum 90-day addiction treatment program.
 Research has proven that long-term drug and alcohol treatment is most effective, as it provides ample time for clients to experience life in recovery.
 For individuals who have successfully completed addiction treatment at MARR, we offer an extended phase (optional).
 During this phase, they can reside at MARR for up to one year or longer.

-Clients are allowed to apply for/request a Therapeutic Leave (TL) after Phase I of addiction treatment (usually 30 days).
+Clients are allowed to apply for/request a Therapeutic Leave (TL) after Phase I of addiction treatment, which lasts 45 days.

 MARR assists clients in obtaining employment if it is part of their individualized addiction treatment plan.
 Nevertheless, we do not supply the employment but facilitate the client in finding work.

 MARR’s admissions coordinators are frequently asked questions about how to ensure a loved one gets the addiction treatment he or she needs.
 Unfortunately, no one can make your loved one enroll in drug and alcohol treatment.
 Nonetheless, MARR can refer you to a Professional Interventionist who can help create motivation for your loved one to seek help.

 MARR distinguishes itself from other addiction treatment facilities in several ways.
 First, MARR employs the Therapeutic Community model.
 Second, our knowledgeable and skilled staff members address core issues that lead to addiction, as well as teach the necessary tools for long-term recovery.
 Third, MARR is committed to helping clients obtain spiritual growth and wholeness.